 - your skin, hair and breath smell fresher

 - less carbon monoxide in your system means your lungs are more efficient.

 After one week of not smoking

-After one week of not smoking, you’ve got an extra $190 in your pocket.
-You could have a massage and a facial, take someone to dinner, go to a gig, or buy a few books.
+After one week of not smoking, you’ve got an extra $250 in your pocket.
+You could have a massage and a facial, take the family to dinner, go to a gig, or buy some new clothes.